 Step 2: Transform internal operations to external

-The focus here is to convert as many internal processes as possible to external, starting with those, that have the biggest impact on the process’ halt time and work delay.
+The focus here is to convert as many internal processes as possible to external ones, starting with those, that have the biggest impact on the process’s halt time and work delay.
 It often means having to invest in new machinery or extra workstations, that will be able to organize the changing parts outside of their destination tools.
 Given the amount of time-saving taking and output increase this action can create, this is usually an investment worth making.

-Example Let’s say you have a machine that has to manufacture 4 different products with various materials interchangeably, which means you need to have 4 swappable parts, each with its unique settings and controls.
-When the parts changeover time comes - rather than stopping the machine, fixing in the new part, applying its settings, heating it, running a test production, and then giving it the final go-ahead to operate, you could have an intermediary jig fitting and a test station for each of the 4 parts.
-Then, each of the parts would be always set and ready, leaving it to only require heating up and testing in the test station, right before the changeover.
-All that would be left to do during the machine’s downtime (the changeover time) would be to replace the whole jig with its settings applied and tested, not the small part itself.
+Example Let’s say you have a machine that has to manufacture four different products with various materials interchangeably, which means you need to have four swappable parts, each with its unique settings and controls.
+When the parts changeover time comes - rather than stopping the machine, fixing in the new part, applying its settings (e.g. bringing it up to operating temperature) running a test production, and then giving it the final go-ahead to operate, you could have an intermediary jig fitting and a test station for each of the four parts.
+Then, each of the parts would always be set and ready, leaving it only to require heating up and testing in the test station, right before the changeover.
+So that all required during the machine’s downtime (the changeover time) would be to replace the whole jig with its settings applied and tested, not the small part itself.
 This could mean hours saved every week!